grafana/writers-toolkit/docs/sources/style-guide/write-for-developers/index.md

 # Write for developers

-These guidelines provide suggestions for creating documentation for software develoers and engineers.
-Follow these tips to write useful API docs, code examples, and other technical material.
-Read these guidelines in the context of [Grafana's style guide]({{< relref "../../style-guide/" >}}) to learn how to communicate effectively with the developers who enhance and work with the code of our project.
+The guidelines that follow provide suggestions for writing documentation for software developers and engineers.
+Follow these tips to write useful API documentation, code examples, and other technical material.
+To learn how to communicate effectively with the developers who enhance and work with the code of Grafana Labs projects or products, read these guidelines in the context of the [Style guide]({{< relref "../../style-guide/" >}}).

 ## Developer documentation basics